 I posted my first income report back in January 2019 when I finally felt like I had something of value to share — making $85K in 2018 from my food blog.

-While the income reports are no longer available, I still wanted to provide an update for those that are interested in starting a food blog in 2022.
+While the income reports are no longer available, I still wanted to provide an update for those who are interested in my blogging journey.

 A little background on me (in case you’re new here – hi!)

 My background is in digital marketing where I worked with culinary clients in the ad agency world.
 Prior to that, I worked in the healthcare industry climbing the corporate ladder, and then graduated with a safe Bachelor’s degree in Business.

 In 2016, I started this food blog after quitting my full-time job because I was in desperate need of change.